xamarin/FacebookComponents/Facebook.iOS/AudienceNetwork/component/GettingStarted.md

 	[Export ("nativeAdDidLoad:")]
 	public void NativeAdDidLoad (NativeAd nativeAd)
 	{
+		this.nativeAd = nativeAd;

-		if (this.nativeAd != null)
+		if (this.nativeAd != null && this.nativeAd.IsAdValid)
 			nativeAd.UnregisterView ();

-		this.nativeAd = nativeAd;

-		// Wire up UIView with the native ad; only call to action button and media view will be clickable. nativeAd.RegisterView (AdUIView, this, new UIView [] { BtnAdCallToAction, AdCoverMediaView });
+		// Wire up UIView with the native ad; only call to action button and media view will be clickable. nativeAd.RegisterView (AdUIView, AdCoverMediaView, AdIconView, this, new UIView [] { BtnAdCallToAction, AdCoverMediaView });

-		// Create native UI using the ad metadata.
-		AdCoverMediaView.NativeAd = nativeAd;

 		// Render native ads onto UIView
-		LblAdTitle.Text = this.nativeAd.Title;
+		LblAdTitle.Text = this.nativeAd.AdvertiserName;
-		LblAdBody.Text = this.nativeAd.Body;
+		LblAdBody.Text = this.nativeAd.BodyText;
 		LblAdSocialContext.Text = this.nativeAd.SocialContext;
-		LblSponsored.Text = "Sponsored";
+		LblSponsored.Text = this.nativeAd.SponsoredTranslation;
 		BtnAdCallToAction.SetTitle (this.nativeAd.CallToAction, UIControlState.Normal);
-		AdChoiceView.NativeAd = nativeAd;
+		AdChoiceView.NativeAd = this.nativeAd;
 		AdChoiceView.Corner = UIRectCorner.TopRight;

-		this.nativeAd.Icon.LoadImageAsync (HandleAdImageCompletion);

-		void HandleAdImageCompletion (UIImage imageLoaded) => ImgAdIcon.Image = imageLoaded;
 	}
 	```

 	First, you will need to check if there is an existing `nativeAd` object.
 If there is, you will need to call `UnregisterView` method.
 Then you will call `nativeAd.RegisterView` method.

 	What `RegisterView` mainly does is register what views will be tappable and what the delegate is to notify when a registered view is tapped.
 In this case, `BtnAdCallToAction` and `AdCoverMediaView` will be tappable and when the view is tapped, ViewController will be notified through `INativeAdDelegate` interface.

-	`AdCoverMediaView` contains the media content, either picture or video, of the ad.
-You will need to call `NativeAd` property to set the content of `nativeAd` to the view.

-	You will call `LoadImageAsync` method to asynchronously load the image content of the ad icon.

 	### Controlling Clickable Area